Columbus School of Law: Employment outcomes

-According to Catholic Law's official 2021 ABA-required disclosures, the first-time bar passage rate of 2020 graduates was 89%.
-Within nine months of graduation, 59% of 2021 graduates obtained full-time, long-term employment requiring bar passage; 23% obtained employment in full-time, long-term positions where having a J.D. was preferred; 2% obtained employment in other full-time, long-term professional positions; and the remaining 16% either obtained short-term positions or part-time positions, did not obtain employment, or did not report their employment status.
+Within nine months of graduation, 59% of 2021 graduates obtained full-time, long-term employment requiring bar passage (i.e., as attorneys); 23% obtained employment in full-time, long-term positions where having a J.D. was preferred; 2% obtained employment in other full-time, long-term professional positions; and the remaining 16% either obtained short-term positions or part-time positions, did not obtain employment, or did not report their employment status.
 None of those jobs were school-funded positions.
 Graduates who obtained full-time, long-term positions within nine months of graduation became employed in a variety of contexts, including approximately 4% in federal judicial clerkships, 15% in state and local judicial clerkships, 24% in government, 29% in private practice, 21% in business and industry, 6% in public interest, and 1% in education.
 Geographically, most of Catholic Law's 2021 graduates who became employed within nine months of graduation were hired to work in Washington, D.C., followed by Virginia and Maryland.

 Catholic Law ranked 150th out of the 201 ABA-approved law schools in terms of the percentage of 2013 graduates with non-school-funded, full-time, long-term, bar-passage-required jobs nine months after graduation.

 Academics

 Curriculum

 Catholic University's J.D. program can be completed over three years of full-time day study or four years of part-time evening study.
 The first-year curriculum is prescribed for all students.
 The day-division curriculum consists of seven required courses totaling 29 credit hours.
 Evening-division students are required to complete the same basic courses within the first two years of their law school career.
 Revised for 2013, the curriculum is designed to strengthen first-year doctrinal courses, to support the development of practice-area concentrations, and to emphasize training that will help graduates transition to the real world of practice.

 The upper-division curriculum comprises several requirements, courses that are strongly recommended, and elective options.
-Catholic Law students must complete a minimum of 84 credits to earn the J.D. degree.
+Students must complete a minimum of 84 credits to earn the J.D. degree.
 Required upper division courses include Constitutional Law II, Professional Responsibility, Professional Skills, and Upper-Level Writing.
 The law school is developing a Transition-to-Practice requirement for students.
 This requirement is expected to be fulfilled by taking either a clinical course or a capstone course.
 Foundational courses for all areas of legal practice—and thus strongly recommended for all upper-class students—include Evidence, Corporations, and Criminal Procedure.

-To respond to increasing demand for specialized legal services, the Law School has developed practice-area concentrations for upper division students in Civil Litigation, Criminal Litigation, Family Law, Intellectual Property, Labor and Employment Law, and Securities Regulation.
+To respond to increasing demand for specialized legal services, the law school has developed practice-area concentrations for upper division students in Civil Litigation, Criminal Litigation, Family Law, Intellectual Property, Labor and Employment Law, and Securities Regulation.